エピソード

 2025/05/11

 It's a competitive industry, so maybe sometimes the only way to stand out from the crowd is to actually make stuff.
-Martin's close friend and collaborator Louis Chan (director of Highs, Sticks of Fury and A LOT of other shorts) joins him for a quick chat about maintaining that creative hustle, and how his latest film Patience came to be.
+Martin's close friend and collaborator Louis Chan (director of Highs, writer of Sticks of Fury and A LOT of other shorts) joins him for a quick chat about maintaining that creative hustle, and how his latest film Patience came to be.

 Patience will be out via Omeleto on YouTube from 15th May.